-In 2002-03, SPO and the Trust for Voluntary Organizations agreed to collaborate in assisting one another's partner organizations.
+In 2002-03, SPO and the Trust for Voluntary Organizations (TVO) agreed to collaborate in assisting one another's partner organizations.
 Under this partnership, SPO will extend its capacity building services to TVO's partner organizations, while TVO will extend its funds to SPO's partners so they can implement community development initiatives.
 Other areas of collaboration are also being explored.
 TVO and SPO have historically worked in similar social sectors.
 Thus, apart from optimising benefits for the two organizations' partners, this collaboration will help the two NGOs avoid duplicating one another's efforts.

-During the reporting period, SPO and TVO initiated a project of Rs.
-6.9 M to train some 740 representatives of 370 tehsil-level partner organizations of TVO in organizational management.
-Following areas are covered in the trainings:

-Basic development concepts, Environmental awareness, Gender awareness, Strengths Weaknesses, Opportunities and Threats (SWOT) analysis, Governance of CBOs/NGOs, Organizational history and problems, Registration Act of 1961, Effective meeting and record keeping, Situation assessment and analysis techniques including baseline surveys, Participatory rapid appraisal (PRA) tools, Office management and Financial management.
+During the reporting period, SPO and TVO initiated a project worth Rs.6.9 million to train some 740 representatives of 370 tehsil-level partner organizations of TVO in organizational management.
+The areas covered in the trainings include basic development concepts; environmental awareness; gender awareness, SWOT analysis; governance of CBOs/NGOs; organizational history and problems; Registration Act of 1961; effective meeting and record keeping; situation assessment and analysis techniques, including baseline surveys; participatory rapid appraisal (PRA) tools; office management and financial management.